LLNL/llnl.github.io/about/licenses/index.md

 #### 3. Source Code Headers

-All source code files in a repository shall have a comment with the following content at the top of each source code file:
+All source code files in a repository shall have a comment at the top of each source code file with the following content:

 ```
 Copyright (c) 2018, Lawrence Livermore National Security, LLC